Seoul Food Tour – Best Local Food & Restaurants

 1. Tteokbokki – Spicy Rice Cakes

-No food defines Seoul street eating more completely than tteokbokki.
-Thick, chewy cylinders of rice cake are simmered in a glossy, intensely spiced sauce made from gochujang, fermented red chili paste, combined with anchovy broth, soy sauce, sugar, and garlic.
-The result is a sauce that hits every register simultaneously: spicy, sweet, salty, and deeply savory.
-Fish cakes and boiled eggs are classic additions, and many stalls now offer creative variations including cheese tteokbokki, cream tteokbokki, and rose tteokbokki made with a blush of cream that tempers the fire.
-Head to Sindang-dong Tteokbokki Town in central Seoul for a dedicated neighborhood where dozens of competing restaurants have been perfecting their individual sauces for decades.
+No single food defines Seoul street eating more completely than tteokbokki.
+Thick, chewy cylinders of rice cake simmer in a glossy, intensely spiced sauce built on gochujang — fermented red chili paste — combined with anchovy broth, soy sauce, sugar, and garlic.
+It hits every register at once: spicy, sweet, salty, deeply savory.
+Fish cakes and boiled eggs are the classic additions.
+These days you’ll also find cheese tteokbokki, cream versions, and rose tteokbokki made with a splash of cream that softens the heat considerably.
+Head to Sindang-dong Tteokbokki Town in central Seoul — a whole neighborhood where dozens of competing restaurants have been obsessively refining their individual sauces for decades.
+It’s worth the trip just to compare bowls side by side.

 2. Korean BBQ – Samgyeopsal and Galbi

-The communal ritual of Korean barbecue is an experience that goes far beyond simply grilling meat.
-Sitting around a table with a live charcoal or gas grill built into its center, diners cook thick slices of samgyeopsal, uncured pork belly, or galbi, marinated beef short ribs, directly over the flame.
-The joy lies in the wrapping: you pile freshly grilled meat, kimchi, raw garlic, sliced green chili, and a smear of ssamjang, a robust paste of doenjang and gochujang, into a fresh lettuce or perilla leaf, then fold the whole thing into a single bite.
-This ssam technique transforms good ingredients into something transcendent.
-The Mapo-gu neighborhood, particularly the streets around Mapo Station, is famous for some of Seoul’s finest pork belly restaurants, many of which have been operating continuously for over thirty years.
+Korean barbecue is a ritual, not just a meal.
+You sit around a table with a live charcoal or gas grill built into the center, cooking thick slices of samgyeopsal (uncured pork belly) or galbi (marinated beef short ribs) directly over the flame.
+The real pleasure is in the wrapping: grilled meat, kimchi, raw garlic, sliced green chili, and a smear of ssamjang — a punchy paste of doenjang and gochujang — all bundled into a fresh lettuce or perilla leaf and eaten in one bite.
+That ssam technique turns good ingredients into something genuinely special.
+The Mapo-gu neighborhood, especially around Mapo Station, is famous for some of Seoul’s best pork belly spots.
+Many have been running continuously for over thirty years, which tells you everything.

 3. Bibimbap – Mixed Rice Bowl

-Bibimbap translates simply as mixed rice, but the dish is a carefully orchestrated composition of color, texture, and nutrition.
-A bowl of steamed white rice is topped with individually seasoned vegetables including spinach, bean sprouts, julienned carrots, sautéed mushrooms, and bracken fern, alongside a raw or fried egg and slices of bulgogi or raw beef in some versions.
-A generous spoonful of gochujang is placed in the center before everything is vigorously mixed together.
-The dolsot version, served in a scorching stone bowl, creates an irresistible crispy rice crust at the bottom called nurungji that experienced diners specifically seek out.
-Jeonju is the city most associated with the definitive bibimbap, but Seoul’s Insadong neighborhood offers outstanding versions that remain true to traditional preparation.
+Bibimbap means mixed rice, but that translation undersells it.
+The dish is a carefully composed arrangement of color, texture, and nutrition — steamed white rice topped with individually seasoned vegetables (spinach, bean sprouts, julienned carrots, sautéed mushrooms, bracken fern), a raw or fried egg, and sometimes bulgogi or thinly sliced raw beef.
+A generous spoonful of gochujang goes in the center before you mix everything together vigorously.
+Order the dolsot version — served in a scorching stone bowl — and you get nurungji, a crispy rice crust that forms at the bottom.
+Experienced diners specifically ask for extra time with the stone bowl to maximize it.
+Jeonju is the city most associated with definitive bibimbap, but Seoul’s Insadong neighborhood has outstanding versions that stay true to traditional preparation.

 4. Samgyetang – Ginseng Chicken Soup

-If you ask any Korean what to eat when you feel rundown, tired, or ill, the answer will almost certainly be samgyetang.
-A whole young chicken, stuffed with glutinous rice, garlic, jujube dates, and a substantial piece of Korean ginseng root, is simmered for hours in a clear broth until the meat falls from the bones with the gentlest touch.
-The resulting soup is clean, deeply nourishing, and subtly earthy from the ginseng.
-Koreans traditionally eat samgyetang on the three hottest days of summer, known as sambok, following the counterintuitive logic that fighting heat with heat expels the summer’s energy from the body.
-The legendary Tosokchon restaurant in Gyeongbokgung, operating since 1983, consistently draws lines around the block and serves what many consider Seoul’s finest version.
+Ask any Korean what to eat when you’re feeling rough and the answer will almost always be samgyetang.
+A whole young chicken, stuffed with glutinous rice, garlic, jujube dates, and a solid piece of Korean ginseng root, gets simmered for hours until the meat falls from the bones with barely any encouragement.
+The broth is clear, clean, deeply nourishing, and subtly earthy from the ginseng.
+Counterintuitively, Koreans eat this on the three hottest days of summer — the sambok days — following the logic that fighting heat with heat expels summer energy from the body.
+The legendary Tosokchon restaurant in Gyeongbokgung has been operating since 1983 and consistently draws lines around the block.
+It’s worth the wait.
+Many consider it Seoul’s finest version, and after eating there I’m not inclined to argue.

 5. Japchae – Glass Noodle Stir-Fry

-Originally created in the seventeenth century for King Gwanghaegun of the Joseon Dynasty, japchae remains one of Korean cuisine’s most celebratory and beloved dishes.
-Translucent glass noodles made from sweet potato starch are stir-fried with a colorful array of vegetables including spinach, carrots, mushrooms, and onion, then seasoned with soy sauce, sesame oil, and a touch of sugar.
-Thinly sliced beef or pork is typically added, and the entire dish is finished with toasted sesame seeds and sliced egg garnish.
-The noodles absorb the seasoning beautifully and carry a satisfying, slightly chewy texture.
-While japchae appears at nearly every Korean celebration and family gathering, some of Seoul’s best versions can be found at traditional Korean restaurants in the Bukchon Hanok Village area.
+Japchae was originally created in the seventeenth century for King Gwanghaegun of the Joseon Dynasty, and it’s remained one of Korean cuisine’s most celebratory dishes ever since.
+Translucent glass noodles made from sweet potato starch get stir-fried with spinach, carrots, mushrooms, and onion, then seasoned with soy sauce, sesame oil, and a touch of sugar.
+Thinly sliced beef or pork typically gets added in, and the whole thing is finished with toasted sesame seeds and egg.
+The noodles absorb the seasoning beautifully and have this satisfying, slightly chewy pull that’s hard to describe until you’ve had it.
+Japchae shows up at nearly every Korean celebration and family gathering — it’s comfort food with a royal pedigree.
+Some of Seoul’s best versions can be found at traditional Korean restaurants in the Bukchon Hanok Village area, where the surroundings match the food perfectly.

 6. Chimaek – Fried Chicken and Beer

-The combination of Korean fried chicken and cold beer, affectionately abbreviated to chimaek from chikin and maekju, has become one of Seoul’s most iconic modern food experiences and a genuine cultural phenomenon that has spread across Asia and beyond.
-Korean fried chicken achieves its extraordinary texture through a double-frying technique that renders out nearly all of the fat from the skin while creating a shatteringly thin, lacquer-like crust.
-The chicken is then either served plain and golden, glazed in a sweet and spicy yangnyeom sauce, or coated in a sticky soy-garlic mixture.
-Eating chimaek while watching a televised football or baseball match is a ritual millions of Seoul residents participate in regularly.
-The Chicken Street in Dongdaemun, along with countless dedicated chimaek restaurants throughout Hongdae, represent the beating heart of this beloved tradition.
+Korean fried chicken paired with cold beer — chimaek, from chikin and maekju — has become one of Seoul’s most iconic modern food experiences.
+And it deserves every bit of that reputation.
+Korean fried chicken gets its extraordinary texture from double-frying, which renders out nearly all the fat from the skin and creates a shatteringly thin, lacquer-like crust.
+Then it’s either served plain and golden, glazed in a sweet and spicy yangnyeom sauce, or coated in a sticky soy-garlic mixture.
+Eating chimaek while a football or baseball match plays on the TV is a ritual millions of Seoul residents participate in constantly.
+Chicken Street in Dongdaemun is worth visiting, and the countless dedicated chimaek restaurants throughout Hongdae are packed most nights of the week — weekends especially.
+Don’t show up expecting a quiet table.

 Book a Food Tour in Seoul